mcnoat/datapackage-py/README.md

 # Continue the work
 ```

-It was onle basic introduction to the `Resource` class.
-To learn more let's take a look on `Resource` class API reference.
+This was only a basic introduction to the `Resource` class.
+To learn more let's take a look at the `Resource` class API reference.

 ### Working with Group